edfus/stream-editor/README.md

 This package will create readable and writable streams connected to a single file at the same time, while disallowing any write operations to advance further than the current reading index.
 This feature is based on [rw-stream](https://github.com/signicode/rw-stream)'s great work.

-To accommodate RegEx replacement (which requires intact strings rather than chunks that may begin or end at any position) with streams, this package brings `separator` (default: `/(?<=\r?\n)/`) and `join` (default: `''`) options into use.
+To accommodate RegEx replacement (which requires intact strings rather than chunks that may begin or end at any position) with streams, we brings `separator` (default: `/(?<=\r?\n)/`) and `join` (default: `''`) options into use.
 You should NOT specify separators that may divide text structures targeted by your RegEx searches, which would result in undefined behavior.

-Moreover, as the RegEx replacement part in `options` is actually optional, this package can be used to break up streams and reassemble them like [split2](https://github.com/mcollina/split2) does:
+Moreover, as the RegEx replacement part in `options` is actually optional, stream-editor can also be used to break up streams and reassemble them like [split2](https://github.com/mcollina/split2) does:

 ```js
 // named export sed is an alias for streamEdit